hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 where `stages` is the global parameter being used.

+> ## Stages???
+>
+> Ok, ok, yes, there are also stages.
+You can think of it like putting on a show.
+A pipeline is composed of stages.
+Stages are composed of jobs.
+All jobs in a stage perform at the same time, run in parallel.
+You can only perform on one stage at a time, like in broadway.
+We'll cover stages and serial/parallel execution in a later lesson when we add more complexity to our CI/CD.
+>
+> Additionally, note that all jobs are defined with a default (unnamed) stage unless explicitly specified.
+Therefore, all jobs you define will run in parallel by default.
+When you care about execution order (such as building before you test), then we need to consider multiple stages and job dependencies.
+{: .callout}
+where `stages` is the global parameter being used.

 ## Job Parameters

 What are some of the parameters that can be used in a job?
 Rather than copy/pasting from the reference (linked below in this session), we'll go to the [Configuration parameters](https://docs.gitlab.com/ee/ci/yaml/#configuration-parameters) section in the GitLab docs.
 The most important parameter, and the only one needed to define a job, is `script`